newatoms/guides/web-scraping/readme.md

 ## Results in your .json file:

-You can convert these .json files into .csv files by pasting it [here](http://konklone.io/json/),download it and eventually import it in spreadsheet programs or [Open Refine](http://openrefine.org/).
+You can convert these .json files into .csv files by pasting it [here](http://konklone.io/json/), download it and eventually import it in spreadsheet programs or [Open Refine](http://openrefine.org/).
 This way you have a better overview and you could work your spreadsheet magic for analysing.

 ```json
 {